Skip to main content

 Concern’s governing body, the Board of Directors, recently reviewed its governance arrangements in light of evolving practice and the changes required under the Companies Act 2014.

 Out of this process, a new governing document has developed which is called the Concern Worldwide Constitution.
-This governing document was approved by the Members of Concern Worldwide at the AGM on 28 May 2016.
+The latest version of this governing document was approved by the Members of Concern Worldwide at the AGM on 13 June, 2026.

 The members form the general body that has responsibility for the Constitution of Concern Worldwide, the election of the Board of Directors and appointment of the auditors.

 As well as its membership, and the Board, Concern has a senior management team.
-We are fully compliant with the Charities Governance Code and the Irish Development NGO’s Code of Corporate Governance.
+We are fully compliant with the Charities Governance Code.

 Our updated constitution can be read below.